 NORFOLK, Neb. - Northeast Community College will begin its National Endowment for the Arts (NEA) Big Read project with a book giveaway campaign beginning next week.
 Northeast is one of 62 organizations nationwide that has been selected to receive a 2022-23 NEA Big Read grant.
 This spring, a shared reading experience in the Norfolk area will focus on the book Sitting Pretty: The View from My Ordinary Resilient Disabled Body by Rebekah Taussig.

-Copies of the book and companion titles, Turtles All the Way Down by John Green (grades 9-12) and Can You See Me? by Libby Scott and Rebecca Westcott (grades 5-8) will be given away at partnering locations throughout the community beginning Wed., Feb.
+Copies of the book and companion titles, Turtles All the Way Down by John Green (grades 9-12) and Can You See Me? by Libby Scott and Rebecca Westcott (grades 5-8) will be given away at the Northeast Library in Union 73 and at partnering locations throughout the community, including the Norfolk Public Library, Norfolk Arts Center, and Elkhorn Valley Museum, beginning Wed., Feb.
 1, while supplies last.
 Copies may also be checked out from the Norfolk Public Library and the Northeast Library.
 Multiple formats are available.

 “Our team selected Taussig’s memoir as the center of our programming because we appreciate the honest and intimate rendering of her experiences, which inspires caring and connection,” said Jennifer Ippensen, director of library services and project director of NEA Big Read: Northeast Nebraska.
 “Our focus is on disability, disability services, accessibility, and inclusion and we aim to promote open dialogue leading to a deeper understanding of how best to respect and serve one another.”